a1cnore/EasyWidget/README.md

     }
 ```

-Now u can use Widget in ur definition
+Now u can use Widget in ur definition:

 ```swift
     struct ExampleWidget: Widget {